kyomu2010/DiningPhilosopher/README.md

-## A java program illustrating multithreading and concurrency
+## A java program demonstrating multithreading and concurrency

 Sample console output when running the application:
 ```